dy/spect/readme.md

 ## Usage

+Work in progress.

 Here comes intoductory example.

 Maybe validation / sending form?

 Or familiar examples of another framework, rewritten with spect?

+Something showcasing wow features, like composable streaming and how that restructures waterfall rendering?

 <!--